 Co-counsel have described Natalie as "really impressive", “experienced in sensitive work" and “an expert at avoiding risks to the client".

-Natalie has been consistently recognised in the leading legal directories.
-She is a recommended lawyer in the Legal 500, in the Regulatory Investigations and Corporate Crime, Fraud (Advice to Individuals), Contentious Financial Services and Art categories and in Chambers UK Financial Crime: Corporates where she has been noted for her "significant knowledge of cross-border investigations and managing global investigations".
-Natalie has been most recently recognised as one of the world's leading practitioners in the Who's Who Legal: Investigations 2023 guide.
+Natalie has been recognised for her expertise in leading global legal directories for over 15 years.
+She is a recommended lawyer in the Legal 500, in the Regulatory Investigations and Corporate Crime (Advice to Corporates), Fraud: White-Collar Crime (Advice to Individuals); Art and Educations: Schools categories and in Chambers HNW's Financial Crime: High Net Worth Individuals category as well as Chambers UK's Corporate Crime and Investigations category where she has been recommended as "a go-to choice for corporates facing domestic and cross-border matters, including investigations arising from alleged fraud, corruption and false accounting".
+Having been featured in Who's Who Legal's Investigation Guide consistently for many years, Natalie has been most recently recognised as one of the world's leading practitioners in the Global Investigation Review's 2025 Women in Investigations Top 100 list.

-In 2017, Natalie featured as a rising star in The Lawyer's Hot 100 2017, an annual report recognising “the most daring, innovative and creative lawyers from in-house, private practice and the Bar”, where she was one of only six non-partners in private practice included in the index.
-Natalie appears in the Citywealth "Leaders List" as well as winning the "Reputation Lawyer of the Year" award in 2016.
+In 2017, Natalie featured as a rising star in The Lawyer's Hot 100, an annual report recognising “the most daring, innovative and creative lawyers from in-house, private practice and the Bar”.